What is tear duct obstruction?

 - Mucous secretion, lacrimal sac inflammation (internal angle of the eyelid)

 - Skin maceration

 What treatments currently exist?

-High obstructions (proximal) that are located in the lacrimal punctum may be treated with cortisone eyedrops, in the event that the obstruction is due to oedema (swelling) or with punctoplasty, a surgical techique used to widen the drain opening.
+High obstructions (proximal) that are located in the lacrimal punctum may be treated with cortisone eyedrops if the obstruction is due to oedema (swelling) or with punctoplasty, a surgical techique used to widen the drain opening.

-When lacrimal system obstructions are located deeper, also known as low obstructions (distal), they always requie surgery known as a dacryocystorhinostomy (DCR).
-There are various approach alternatives to make a new drainage opening to the nasal cavity in order to get round the obstruction the obstruction created.
+When lacrimal system obstructions are located deeper, also known as low obstructions (distal), they always require surgery known as a dacryocystorhinostomy (DCR).
+There are various alternative approaches for making a new drainage opening to the nasal cavity in order to get round the obstruction the obstruction created.